HEARING FROM GOD

 It is time for us to hear from God, because we may be leading multitudes of people astray with our emphasis on numbers as the criterion of success.

-Perhaps numerous Christians would protest that "we must not judge the worth of a church by the numbers of people who attend," but this usually is idle talk.
-Whenever someone is inquiring about how a church is doing, they want to know how many people are in attendance.
+Perhaps numerous Christians would protest that “we must not judge the worth of a church by the number of people who attend,” but this is usually idle talk.
+Whenever someone inquires about how a church is doing, he wants to know how many people are attending.

-If our goal is to gather great numbers of people, are we going to preach that we cannot be a Christian unless we deny ourselves, take up our cross, and follow Jesus?
-Or are we going to conduct the service so new people will not be offended?
+If our goal is to gather a large number of people, are we going to preach that we cannot be a Christian unless we deny ourselves, take up our cross, and follow Jesus?
+Or, are we going to conduct the service so new people will not be offended?

-Ah, but once we get them in we can disciple them!
+Ah, but once we get them in, we can disciple them!
 This is to practice deception.
-We give them the impression that accepting Christ is a pleasure trip to Disneyland in the sky, and then at some point we are going to tell them they are to offer their body as a living sacrifice to God?
+We give them the impression that accepting Christ is a pleasure trip to Disneyland in the sky, and then at some point, we are going to tell them they must offer their bodies as a living sacrifice to God?

-There is one church in Southeast Asia that I know of that will not accept a member in their assembly unless that person is ready and willing to die for the Gospels sake.
+There is one church in Southeast Asia that I know of that will not accept a member in its assembly unless that person is ready and willing to die for the Gospel’s sake.
 But we Americans are babies.

-Christian efforts are directed toward the unscriptural goal of gaining numbers of people.
+Christian efforts are directed toward the unscriptural goal of increasing numbers of people.
 New converts are directed to go out and get more converts.